Patbox/mrpack4server/README.md

 # mrpack4server
-mrpack4server is a "server launcher" that allows you to easily install and run any modpack from Modrinth (or one that's exported in `.mrpack` format) as a Minecraft Server on local machine or any hosting provider that supports custom jars.
+mrpack4server is a "server launcher" that allows you to easily install and run any modpack from Modrinth (or one that's exported in `.mrpack` format) as a Minecraft Server on your local machine or any hosting provider that supports custom jars.
 This tool doesn't require any additional arguments and can work as any other server jar (like vanilla provided one).

 ## Features: